Self Explanatory (I-20 album)

-Self Explanatory is the debut studio album by American rapper I-20.
-It was released on October 5, 2004 via Disturbing tha Peace/Capitol Records.
-Production was handled by Salaam Remi, Groove Junkeys, the Heatmakerz, Craig Love, DJ Paul, Hot Runner, Joe Traxx, Juicy J, Lil' Jon, Red Spyda and Ski.
+Self Explanatory is the only studio album by American rapper I-20.
+It was released on October 5, 2004 via Disturbing tha Peace and Capitol.
+Production was handled by Salaam Remi, Groove Junkeys, the Heatmakerz, Craig Love, DJ Paul, Hot Runner, Joe Traxx, Juicy J, Lil Jon, Red Spyda and Ski.
 It features guest appearances from Butch Cassidy, Ludacris, 2 Chainz, Bone Crusher, Chingy, Devin the Dude, Juvenile, Lil' Fate, Shawnna and Three 6 Mafia.
 The album peaked at number 42 on the U.S. Billboard 200 and at #5 on the Top R&B/Hip-Hop Albums chart.

 Its lead single "Break Bread" was released on July 13, 2004.
 Two songs from the album, "Fightin' in the Club" and "Hennessey & Hydro" were released as promotional singles in 2003 and 2004 respectively.